sparklabutah/timewarp/scripts/README.md

 The [`multiBenchmark`](multiBenchmark) scripts can run benchmark scripts on multiple models across multiple versions of the environment.
 It automatically hosts the web environment and models.

-Note: You still need to install and set the conda environments for AgentLab, Browsergym, Vllm, and TimeWarp.
+⚠️ You still need to install and set the conda environments for AgentLab, Browsergym, Vllm, and TimeWarp.
 If you install the conda environments using a different name, then you need to change the names inside the benchmark scripts.
-The default conda environment names are `browsergym`, `agentlab`, `vllm`, and `timewarp`.
+The default conda environment names are `browsergym`, `agentlab`, `vllm`, and `timewarp`. ⚠️

 ### Quick Start